What a difference 15 years can make.

 In the end, "I'm very country at heart," Kidman has also said.
 "I have a real desire to be outdoors, a desire for simplicity—a slightly slower, relaxed approach to life.
 A community, not a big-city feel.
 That's what I grew up with, and it's what I prefer."

-So it's obvious by now that these two kindred spirits never really were an odd match, though from Urban's perspective they're still a case of Earth happening upon Venus.
+So it's obvious by now that these two kindred spirits never really were an odd match, though from Urban's perspective they're still a case of Earth crossing paths with Venus.

 "I have a wife who is just from another planet," Urban has said.
 "She is so celestial.
 I say that I was born into her.
 That is the best way I can describe how I feel about her and us."